openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

             Installation information is at https://github.com/tpm2-software/tpm2-tools/blob/master/INSTALL.md <br><br>
             d.
 Install the [Docker packages](https://docs.docker.com/engine/install/ubuntu/) <br><br>
             e.
 Shut down the Guest VM.<br><br>
-            Click the triangled line to close the option to manually install additional software.
+            Click the triangled line to close Option 2.
          </details>
     </details>
 2. Create a directory to support the virtual TPM device.
 Only `root` should have read/write permission to this directory: